bschless/GodotAWSAnalytics/README.md

 * No special Godot modules required
 * Supports iOS, Android, Amazon Fire, WebGL, Windows, Mac, and Linux

+## Requirements
+* Access to a console/terminal with NodeJS

 ## Instructions

+### Phase 1: Create App Within AWS Mobile Hub

 The first thing you'll want to do is create a new app inside the AWS Mobile Hub within your Amazon web console.
 ![alt text](https://user-images.githubusercontent.com/255001/37718579-435fd842-2ce0-11e8-956a-37b81bf7d53b.PNG "Create a new app inside the AWS Mobile Hub")